-When it comes to career paths in information technology, examples run from tiny consulting firms to huge multinational corporations, and from highly technical specialties to management ladders that demand strong people skills.
+When it comes to career paths in IT, examples run from tiny consulting firms to huge multinational corporations, and from highly technical specialties to management ladders that demand strong people skills.
 Here are some examples of routes you might choose:

 - Computer Network Architect – This is a step up the career ladder for a network administrator and usually requires a bachelor’s degree and previous experience in the IT field.
 People in this position design and build networks, such as intranets, local area networks (LANs) and wide area networks (WANs).
-Median pay for this kind of work was $109,000 in 2018, according to the BLS.
+The median pay for this kind of work was $120,520 in 2021 with a 5% job growth through 2030, according to BLS.
 Network architects often need to understand a variety of software systems, including administration tools, development environment software and operating system programs.
 There’s also often an element of human touch to this job since network architects may need to work with customers and sales and marketing staff to meet customer needs and make sure accounts are set up correctly.

-- Information Security Analyst – This is one of the fastest-growing jobs in IT, with an expected 32% increase by 2028, according to BLS.
+- Information Security Analyst – This is one of the fastest-growing jobs in IT, with an expected 33% increase by 2030, according to BLS.
 Professionals in these positions shield company networks and systems from cyber attacks.
-These jobs generally require a bachelor’s degree with a computer-related major, plus some experience in the IT field.
+These jobs generally require a bachelor’s degree with a computer-related major, plus some experience in the IT field, such as IT internships.
 Professionals in this field need to use development environment tools, as well as network monitoring and operating software and specific security tools.
-The median wage in this job was $98,000 in 2018, according to BLS.
+The median wage in this job was $102,600 in 2021, according to BLS.

 Regardless of your specific path, the world of opportunities in IT that Leavitt and Whisler saw emerging back in 1958 is still growing today, with no end in sight.